andyyoon2/CS144/project_3/searcher/README.txt

 Team: Last Minute

 basicSearch() and spatialSearch() were both fairly straightforward.
+In basicSearch(), we essentially open up the single lucene index we created previously and perform a search based on the arguments given.

 In spatialSearch(), since we can return the results in any order, we do a basic search on the given query to get an array of SearchResults, and then do a spatial query on the database with those results.